GJDuck/LowFat/README.md

 * **LowFat Runtime Hardening**: The LowFat runtime itself has not been hardened.
 By design, some internal tables may overflow (read) for large invalid pointer values.
+* **Spectre**:
+LowFat cannot prevent OOB-reads due to speculative execution on vulnerable CPUs.
+For more information, see the [Spectre](https://spectreattack.com/spectre.pdf) paper.
+We believe this bug similarly affects other bounds-check instrumentation systems.
 * **Low Level Hacks**:
 The LowFat runtime system uses a few very low-level hacks to try and implement necessary functionality, such as moving the program stack and cleaning up stacks